-and assumptions of the authors only and does not necessarily Sayles & Company, L.P.
+The graphic reflects the opinions and assumptions of the authors only and does not necessarily reflect the views of Loomis, Sayles & Company, L.P.
 Others may have different views.
-These views apply under normal subject to change at any time without notice.
+These views apply under normal market conditions and are subject to change at any time without notice.
 While flexibility to adjust allocations at the margin can be important to overall portfolio construction, bank loans are inherently credit assets.
 Therefore, security-specific fundamental credit research is critical to the investment process and portfolio construction.
 Successful bank loan investing is mostly about winning by not losing.
 Bank loan issues should be selected for investment largely based on their creditworthiness, structure and price.
 The following factors are examples of key credit considerations: